rcarrata/rcarrata.github.io/_posts/2020-08-22-service-serving-certificates.md

  }
 ```

-This will allow that the consumers of the configmap can then trust service-ca.crt in their TLS
+This will allow the consumers of the configmap to trust service-ca.crt in their TLS
-client configurations, allowing connections to these services that uses the service-serving certs.
+client configurations, allowing connections to services that use service-serving certs.

 * Furthermore, another benefit is that the certificate and key dynamically generated by the CA
   operator are automatically replaced when they get close to expiration.
 The service CA certificate,